npezzotti/gochat/README.md

 # Todo

-* Timer on rooms loaded into memory
+* Persist subscriptions in database
 * Save messages
 * Design structure of messages (user, other users, server)
 * Confirm password in register form